shivahr/MobileFirstBeaconsAdapter/README.md

    "branchName": "Koramangala, Bangalore"
    }
 ```
-* Change UUID, major and minor numbers to correspond to your beacon
+- Change UUID, major and minor numbers to correspond to your beacon
-* Click on Create document
+- Click on *Create document*

+# Create database for storing trigger information
-* Click on Databases
+- Click on *Databases*
-* Click on Create Database
+- Click on *Create Database*
-* Name it triggers
+- Name it **triggers**

-* Click on + icon and select New Doc
+- Click on *+* icon and select *New Doc*
-* Add following data corresponding to trigger-1 after _id
+- Add following data corresponding to trigger-1 after *_id*
 ```
   , "triggerName": "entryIntoBranch",
   "triggerType": "Enter",